Life Library — Euthanasia

 When we flee to assisted suicide, even in the name of love and compassion, we flee from God.
 When we face difficult end-of-life decisions, the message of the cross reminds us that God, who expressed His compassion in Christ’s death, can and does work powerfully through suffering to accomplish His will.

-No pastor should deal with the problem of counseling in decisions of life and death without first understanding what God's Word brings to bear on the situation.
-This article considers certain key Bible passages relative to death, and thus provides the pastor with additional insights.
+No pastor should deal with the problem of counseling in decisions of life and death without first understanding what God’s Word brings to bear on the situation.
+This article considers certain key Bible passages relative to death, and it provides the pastor with additional insights.

 End-of-Life Issues: Reflecting God’s Glory or Man’s Folly?